geeknik/my-awesome-stars/topics.md

 ## rest-api

-- [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful open-source cross-platform (macOS, Windows, Linux, Android & iOS) API Client built using Flutter which can help you easily create & customize your HTTP & GraphQL API requests,
+- [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful AI-powered open-source cross-platform (Desktop & Mobile) API Client built using Flutter which can help you easily create & customize your HTTP & GraphQL API requests, visually
-- [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Deploy high-performance AI models and inference pipelines on FastAPI with built-in batching, streaming and more.
+- [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - The easiest way to deploy agents, models, RAG, pipelines and more.
+No MLOps.
+No YAML.
-- [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)
+- [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing API's (lightweight alternative to Postman/Insomnia)
 - [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.
 - [amirzenoozi/nsfw-classification](https://github.com/amirzenoozi/nsfw-classification) - A Simple NSFW Classifier Based on Keras and Tensorflow
 - [smf8/http-monitor](https://github.com/smf8/http-monitor) - An HTTP endpoint monitor service with RESTful API